mayankpatel14/Wilderness-Image-Classification/README.md

 <br><br>

-## AIM: This project reviews the performances of the presently available deep learning models for forest and non-forest/monoculture/agriculture/crop plantation image classification.
+### This project reviews the performances of the presently available deep learning models for forest and non-forest/monoculture/agriculture/crop plantation image classification.